Frequently Asked Questions

 • No, I do not set you tasks to do between sessions, though you may be left with some things to mull over.

-• As mentioned above, any queries related to logistics like data storage, complaints procedures, holidays/breaks, and payment will be discussed in our first session and will be detailed within my therapeutic framework which I will give you a copy of in our first session.
+• Any queries related to logistics like data storage, complaints procedures, holidays/breaks, and payment will be discussed in our first session and will be detailed within my therapeutic framework which I will give you a copy of in our first session.
+If there’s anything else you’d like to know just reach out and ask and I’ll gladly get back to you.